 This article is informative and based on our experience as California divorce lawyers.
 It is only about California divorce law.

 This article is not legal advice about your specific situation.
 Our law firm represents husbands and wives in Orange County, Los Angeles and the five other Southern California family courts.
-We have offices in Santa Ana, Mission Viejo and Newport Beach.
+We have offices in Santa Ana and Newport Beach.
 We hope you enjoy what you read here.

 Settlement fell apart.
 So how do judges decide divorce cases?